 Handbell Musicians of America supports the use of handbells and handchimes in traditional ways and settings.
 It also promotes the development of new styles, uses and circumstances.
 The national budget of Handbell Musicians of America is restricted to supporting the Guild’s regular functions and activities.
 New sources of funds need to be provided for the encouragement of research, creative projects and support for new categories of ringers.
 Handbell Musicians of America sees its primary purpose as educating directors and ringers, and helping them to realize their full potential.

-The AGEHR Endowment Fund has been established to help Handbell Musicians of America provide resources with which to further these goals.
-The AGEHR Endowment Fund is a charitable organization whose objective is to encourage innovation and support creative projects.
+The Grant Fund has been established to help Handbell Musicians of America provide resources with which to further these goals.
+The objective of the Grant Fund is to encourage innovation and support creative projects.

 David R. Davidson Composition Fund

 The David R. Davidson Composition Fund was established in 2008 to honor David Davidson and his 10 years as conductor of AGEHR’s advanced ringing event, Distinctly Bronze.
 This fund supports the commissioning of new, original handbell works for advanced ringing ensembles.

 William H. Griffin Scholarship Fund

 The William H. Griffin Scholarship Fund was established in 2003 to honor Bill Griffin and his contributions to handbell music and to the Guild, particularly for his service as interim executive director during that time.
 This fund provides assistance to qualified individuals for participation in the annual Distinctly Bronze event.
 Deadlines and application materials will be posted when scholarships are available for an upcoming event.